willnorris/willnorris.com/src/_posts/2005-11-22-deliver-me.md

 Have you ever read a passage for the first time... having read it dozens of times before?
 Or met someone for the first time... having known them most of your life?

-> All of my life, I've been in hiding
+> All of my life, I've been in hiding<br>
-> Wishing there was someone just like.
+> Wishing there was someone just like.<br>
-> Now that you're here, now that I've found you,
+> Now that you're here, now that I've found you,<br>
 > I know that you're the one to pull me through.
 >
 > Deliver me.